digitalocean/api-v2/README.md

 ### Keys List all Keys [GET]

-<p>To retrieve a list of all of the domains in your account, send a GET request to <code>/v2/domains</code>.</p>
+<p>To list all of the keys in your account, send a GET request to <code>/v2/account/keys</code>.</p>

-An array of Domain objects will be returned, each of which contain the standard domain attributes:
+<p>The response will be a JSON object with a key set to <code>ssh_keys</code>.
+The value of this will be an array of key objects, each of which contain the standard key attributes:</p>

 <table class="pure-table pure-table-horizontal">
     <thead>